 According to statistics, more than 63% of homeowners, or 48 million people, have mortgages.
-With a total outstanding Q1 2019 mortgage debt of $10.4 trillion nationwide, this is the biggest threat to the housing market since the 2008 housing crisis and the snowball keeps growing.
+With a total outstanding 1st quarter of 2019 mortgage debt of $10.4 trillion nationwide, this is the biggest threat to the housing market since the 2008 housing crisis and the snowball keeps growing.
 There are a number of reasons for that to happen:

 The first is quite obvious, families love living in the property they own.
 However the housing price bar is set really high in some states and homebuyers depend on mortgages more than on their own savings.